-Lockdowns ordered at 2 colleges after report of gunman
+Report: Suspect detained after lockdowns at 2 colleges

 GREENSBORO, N.C.
-(AP) — Two North Carolina colleges have issued lockdowns after reports of a gunman on one of the campuses.
+(AP) — Officials say a suspect has been taken into custody and detained by police after two North Carolina colleges issued lockdowns in response to a report of a gunman on one of the campuses.

-North Carolina A&T State University in Greensboro issued the lockdown on Friday saying a man threatened to shoot a female student.
-According to the school’s webpage, the suspect was last seen running from a building on campus and toward the football stadium.
-People were being advised to shelter in place.
+North Carolina A&T State University in Greensboro issued an alert Friday saying a man threatened to shoot a female student.
+A&T announced shortly after 3 p.m. that a suspect had been detained and that its lockdown was lifted.

-Later, Bennett College, a woman’s college about a mile (1.6 kilometers) away, also ordered a lockdown and told students to shelter in place.
+Nearby Bennett College, a women’s college, initiated its lockdown in response to A&T. It has lifted its lockdown as well.

 There were no immediate reports of a shooting or any injuries.

-The lockdowns come three days after a gunman opened fire inside a classroom at the University of North Carolina at Charlotte, killing two students and wounding four others.
+The lockdowns came three days after a gunman opened fire inside a classroom at the University of North Carolina at Charlotte, killing two students and wounding four others.